Hugues Legault

 Hugues Legault (born January 14, 1974) is a former freestyle swimmer who represented Canada at the 1996 Summer Olympics in Atlanta, Georgia.
-Legeault competed in the preliminary heats of the men's 50-metre freestyle, but did not advance.
+Legault competed in the preliminary heats of the men's 50-metre freestyle, but did not advance.
 He finished 39th overall in a field of 64.

 Legault is the older brother of swimmer Karine Legault, who competed at the 2000 Summer Olympics.

 His son, Justin Legault, participated in the 2022 Canada Games.